-You may also consider mold inspection and testing if you currently own a home.
+You may also want to consider a mold inspection and testing if you currently own a home.
 If there has been water damage, a leaky roof, or broken plumbing, there may be mold in the house.

 Why is Mold Inspection Important?

-Mold inspection and testing are important because certain types of mold can be harmful to your health and the health of your family.
-While you can purchase a mold testing kit and learn how to test for mold yourself, it is recommended to utilize the services of a professional inspector.
+Mold inspections are important because certain types of mold can be harm to the health of you and your family.
+While there are at-home mold kits you can purchase and learn how to use yourself, it is highly recommended to utilize the services of a professional inspector.

-Mold inspection and testing are performed to determine whether there is hidden mold in the house.
-Mold spores float around in the air until they come into contact with a surface.
-If the surface is moist, mold spores form into actual mold.
+Air testing is performed to determine whether there is hidden mold in the house.
+Mold spores float around in the air until they find an area conductive to growth.
+If the surface is moist, mold spores can take hold and grow.
 The mold typically develops in dark, moist places, slowly spreading over time.
-It can be some time before you notice the presence of mold if it is forming in areas such as the attic, basement, or within the walls due to leaky plumbing.
+It can be some time before you notice the presence of mold, especially if it is forming in areas such as the attic, basement, or within the walls.

 As the mold spreads, it can cause damage to whatever surface it is growing on.
-If the mold has been in the home undetected or untreated for some time, it may even cause structural damage.
+If the mold has been in the home undetected or untreated for some time, it can cause larger issues.

-Many types of mold that form in the home can also cause health problems in humans and animals, especially those who already have asthma, allergies, or weakened immune systems.
+Many types of mold that form in the home cause health problems in humans and animals.
+Those who already have asthma, allergies, or weakened immune systems are at increased risk of these issues.
 Initial health issues due to the presence of mold can be eye irritation, fatigue, and respiratory problems.
-Mold is also especially harmful to children—just a few days of exposure to mold can cause health problems, so finding and removing mold via a mold remediation specialist is a top priority.
+Mold is also especially harmful to children.
+Just a few days of exposure to mold can cause health problems, so finding and removing mold via a mold remediation specialist is a top priority.

 Types of Mold in the Home

 Mold forms in many different colors, and regardless of the color or type, you want it removed from your home.
-The most dangerous type is the black mold—it is toxic and even a mild exposure may lead to respiratory problems.
-Continued exposure to black mold can lead to worse symptoms, such as bleeding lungs.
+The most dangerous type is the toxic mold.
+Toxic mold is harmful and even mild exposure can lead to health issues.
+Continued exposure to toxic mold can lead to worse symptoms and serious respiratory problems.

 How to Prevent the Growth of Mold

-Keeping the interior of the home dry can prevent mold.
-That’s why a home inspection is important—the home inspector can discover leaks in the roof or basement, issues with plumbing, or problems with the HVAC system and ventilation, which can lead to the growth of mold.
+Keeping the interior of your home dry can help prevent mold.
+The home inspector can discover leaks, issues with plumbing, or problems with the HVAC system and ventilation, which can lead to the growth of mold.
+This is why a professional home inspection is so important.

 High humidity levels can also cause mold to form on wood, drywall, and other materials the mold considers “food”.
 Using a dehumidifier to regulate humidity levels can help to prevent mold.